Nashua, United States of America · Sunday 9 May 2027

 Time difference: -12.4 minutes compared to a flat, road, temperate course.

-Granite State Marathon is a full marathon held in Nashua, United States of America, scheduled for Saturday 9 May 2026.
-The course is run on road surface with 0m of total elevation gain, reaching a maximum altitude of 54m above sea level.
+Granite State Marathon is a full marathon held in Nashua, United States of America.
+It is scheduled for Sunday 9 May 2027.
+The course is run on road surface with 0m of total climbing, with its high point near 54m above sea level.

 Based on historical weather data for May, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 3°C to 13°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a high chance of rain (80%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

-Granite State Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Granite State Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Granite State Marathon against other marathons to find the right race for your goals.